Marconiusiii/OhCraps/README.md

 	• Bet Codes: h4, h5, h6, h7, h8, h9, h10
 10. Hop the Easies - Placing a bet on all the easy way Hop Bets.
 	• Bet Code: hez
+11. World - Also known as the Whirl Bet, this places a bet across the Horn and the Any 7.
+	• Code: 'w', 'world', 'wh'
+12. Buffalo - A bet that contains Any 7 along with the Hard Ways hopping.
+	• Code: 'bf', 'buff', 'buffalo'
+13. Buffalo Yo - Hard Ways hopping with the Eleven rather than the Any 7.
+	• Code: 'bf11', 'by'
-11. All - See all prop bets you've placed.
+14. All - See all prop bets you've placed.
 	• Code: all
-12. Help - See a list of all Prop Bet commands.
+15. Help - See a list of all Prop Bet commands.
 	• Code: help
-13. Exit Prop betting and return to the game.
+16. Exit Prop betting and return to the game.
 	• Code: x

 ##### Hop Bets